 There are a many ways to reserve a seat with an airline.
 The airlines make reservations at the ticket counter, online, through travel agents or by their toll free phone reservations number.
 Please note that most airlines do not accept cash payment at the ticketing counter.

-ROC is currently served by six major domestic air carriers, including Allegiant, American, Southwest, Delta, JetBlue, United, and Frontier, serving 2.4 million passengers annually.
+ROC is currently served by six major domestic air carriers, including Allegiant, American, Southwest, Delta, JetBlue, United, Spirit, and Frontier, serving 2.4 million passengers annually.
 With connections to large hub airports, service is provided to any airport worldwide.
 At this level of activity, the FAA classifies the airport as a “Small Hub.”

 ROC offers connections worldwide; however, the top ten destinations from Rochester (according to passenger counts daily each-way) are listed below in descending order: